 - Some foods and medicines can affect how risperidone works.
 Tell your doctor if you are using carbamazepine, cimetidine, clozapine, fluoxetine, levodopa, paroxetine, phenobarbital, phenytoin, quinidine, ranitidine, rifampin, valproate, or blood pressure medicine.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or if you plan to become pregnant while you are using this medicine, or during the 12 weeks after you stop using it.
-Do not breastfeed while you are using this medicine and for at least 12 weeks after you receive the last shot.
+- Tell your doctor if you are breastfeeding, pregnant, or plan to become pregnant.
+You should not become pregnant or breastfeed while you are using this medicine and for at least 12 weeks after you stop using it.

-- Make sure your doctor knows if you have kidney disease, liver disease, diabetes, breast cancer, bone problems, brain tumor, bowel blockage, Reye's syndrome, Parkinson's disease, trouble with swallowing, or a history of seizures or neuroleptic malignant syndrome (NMS).
-Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, a low amount of blood, heart rhythm problems, or a history of a heart attack or stroke.
+- Tell your doctor if you have kidney disease, liver disease, diabetes, high cholesterol, a low white blood cell count, Parkinson disease, trouble swallowing, or a history of breast cancer or seizures.
+Tell your doctor if you have heart failure, low blood pressure, or a history of a heart attack or stroke.

 Possible Side Effects While Using This Medicine